-- a) Consistent with the qualification requirements of the rank concerned, all Program Teaching Staff, whether notice of permanent appointment is given or not, shall be eligible to apply for advancement in rank - b) Program Teaching Staff are normally eligible to apply for advancement in rank after holding their position for the minimum number of years as indicated in 6.5.2. - c) The application will consist of the following material submitted by the applicant: - a. an updated curriculum vitae - b. evidence of teaching evaluation - c. examples of the applicant's research and publications and other evidence of contributions to the field of development practice and knowledge and the overall advancement of the Institute's work. - d. the names of at least 3 peers in the profession outside of the Coady Institute who will provide references concerning the applicant's contributions to the field of development practice and knowledge - e. any other material the applicant believes relevant to his or her case. - d) The results of the applicant's annual performance evaluations will also be submitted by the Director of the Coady Institute as part of the application. - e) The application shall be heard by a Promotion Committee which shall be composed of - i. the Director, who shall be the chair. - ii.
-3 members of the Coady Management Team, 1 of which will be the Manager of Education Programs. - iii. a member of the Program Teaching Staff II or III elected by the members not already represented on the Committee; and - iv. an external reviewer, if deemed necessary by the Director. - f) The Promotion Committee will assess the application and either recommend for or recommend against granting promotion based on the criteria in accordance with the rank structure [6.5.2] - g) Program Teaching Staff holding cross-appointments with another academic department of the University shall have their teaching related to that academic department evaluated under the normal department mechanisms as outlined in Section 2 of the main agreement.
+- 1.0 Consistent with the qualification requirements of the rank concerned, all Program Teaching Staff, whether notice of permanent appointment is given or not, shall be eligible to apply for advancement in rank after holding their position for the minimum number of years as indicated in 6.5.3 or in the case of Program Teaching Associates has achieved five years of service as a professional community development practitioner. - 1.1 The application will consist of the following material, aligned with particular responsibilities of the Member's work plan, submitted by the applicant, where applicable: - a) an updated curriculum vitae - b) evidence of teaching evaluation - c) examples of the applicant's research and publications and other evidence of contributions to the field of development practice and knowledge and the overall advancement of the Institute's work. - d) the names of at least 3 peers in the profession outside of the Institute who will provide references concerning the applicant's contributions to the field of development practice and knowledge - e) any other material the applicant deems relevant to their case. - 1.2 The results of the applicant's annual performance evaluations will also be submitted by the Executive Director as part of the application.

+- 1.3 The application shall be heard by a Promotion Committee which shall be composed of - i. the Executive Director, who shall be the chair; - ii. two (2) Directors, one of whom will be the Director of Education Programs; - iii.
+Two (2) members of the Program Teaching Staff II or III who are not currently being considered for promotion; and - iv. an external reviewer, if deemed necessary by the Executive Director.